 ‘The advancement in Army Aviation has been tremendous since World War II.
 But Army pilots should never lose sight of the fact that their only reason for being is for the guy on the ground that takes the real estate.

 ‘I knew deep down, when I retired, that I would probably not ever fly again.
-I love it, but my experience in Mississippi where I had a number of close associations with civilian pilots, taught me that flying now and then on weekends was not for me.
+I love it, but my experience in Mississippi where I had some close associations with civilian pilots, taught me that flying now and then on weekends was not for me.
 I knew how much you lost when you only flew occasionally and I knew how sharp you could be when you flew almost every day.

 ‘The things I prized most, that I received from my short 18 years as a Liaison Pilot and Army Aviator, is not the decorations or the satisfaction of fighting for my country.
 It is the friendships I have made and the comradeship I received during those wonderful years.
 You always knew that you were never alone.

 ‘When my granddaughter Heather was seven years old, she asked me if I would drive her and a friend to a birthday party.
 As we were waiting outside the friend’s house, a civilian model of the L-17 flew across the sky in front of us.
-I commented that I had flown that type of aircraft in the Army.
+I commented that I had stolen that type of aircraft in the Army.

 ‘When the little friend came out to the car, we started for the birthday party.
-Out of a clear blue sky my granddaughter suddenly spoke.
+Out of a clear blue sky, my granddaughter suddenly spoke.

 ”You know my granddad was a good pilot when he was flying in the Army.’